Skip to main content

 Identity method

-The identity() method uniquely identifies a resource instance.
+The identity() method uniquely identifies a agent instance.
 If two instances share the same identity, they refer to the same real-world object and will share state.

 identity() {